mpolacek/lists/500-albums.md

 - [ ] 248.
 Green Day - American Idiot
 - [X] 249.
 Whitney Houston - Whitney Houston
 - [X] 250.
 Buzzcocks - Singles Going Steady (1979)
 - [ ] 251.
-Elton John- Honky Chateau
+Elton John - Honky Chateau
 - [ ] 252.
 Devo - Q: Are We Not Men?
 A: We Are Devo!
 (1978)
 - [X] 253.
 Pink Floyd - The Piper at the Gates of Dawn (1967)
 - [ ] 254.
 Herbie Hancock - Head Hunters